Mohsnmonji/mohsnmonji.github.io/_pages/playlists.md

 </style>

 <div class="playlist-section">
   <p>Here you can find the music and sounds I listen to.
-They range widely, but they often revolve around a few constants: dark wave, electro pop, retro, dreamy, and melancholic sounds and tones.
+They often revolve around a few themes: dark wave, electro pop, retro, dreamy, and melancholic sounds and tones.
 I’m a big fan of Boy Harsher and similar sounds that live somewhere between eerie and hypnotic.
 If you’ve got suggestions or want to talk music, I’m always up for it.</p>

  <h3><i class="fas fa-music icon"></i> April 2025 Playlist</h3>